-Incident or Event Extent of CMST Activation Weather Event - Ottawa area tornado CMST representatives notified via four notification portal messages as the situation evolved.
-Weather Event - Wind storm (May 2018) CMST representatives notified via notification portal that IESO is monitoring event.
-Weather Event - freezing rain (April 2018) CMST representatives notified via notification portal that Extreme Conditions Alert has been issued and IESO is monitoring event.
-Two Energy Emergency Alert 1 declarations (September 2016) CMST representatives notified for general awareness via notification portal that all resources have been committed but no shortfalls expected.
-Energy Emergency Alert 1 declaration (August 2016) CMST representatives notified for general awareness via notification portal that all resources have been committed but no shortfalls expected.
-Weather Event - Freezing rain (March 2016) CMST representatives notified via notification portal that IESO is monitoring event.
-Shooting on Parliament Hill (Oct 2014) CMST representatives notified via notification portal that IESO is monitoring event Richview/Manby flooding (July 2013) CMST representatives notified as event evolved.
+Incident or Event Extent of CMST Activation COVID-19 Pandemic CMST notified and activated with the declaration of a Global Pandemic and declaration of a State of Emergency for Ontario.
+CMST and EPTF members met virtually and regularly, focused on ensuring reliable operation of Ontario's electricity grid and market.
+Weather Event - Ottawa area tornado (September 2018) CMST notified via four notification messages as the situation evolved.
+Weather Event - Wind storm (May 2018) CMST notified via notification that IESO is monitoring event.
+Weather Event - freezing rain (April 2018) CMST notified via notification that Extreme Conditions Alert has been issued and IESO is monitoring event.
+Two Energy Emergency Alert 1 declarations (September 2016) CMST notified for general awareness via notification that all resources have been committed but no shortfalls expected.
+Energy Emergency Alert 1 declaration (August 2016) CMST notified for general awareness via notification that all resources have been committed but no shortfalls expected.
+Weather Event - Freezing rain (March 2016) CMST notified via notification that IESO is monitoring event.
+Shooting on Parliament Hill (Oct 2014) CMST notified via notification that IESO is monitoring event Richview/Manby flooding (July 2013) CMST notified as event evolved.
 Included a CMST conference call with update.
 G20 Summit, Toronto (June 21-28, 2010) CMST calls were initiated daily starting the week prior to and through the G20 event for the purpose of situational updates.
-H1N1 influenza outbreak (April 27 - May 12, 2009) CMST representatives notified as outbreak evolved.
+H1N1 influenza outbreak (April 27 - May 12, 2009) CMST notified as outbreak evolved.
 Included a CMST conference call on April 27, at least daily updates through May 12, and periodically thereafter.
-Preparation for Earth Hour activities (March 28, 2008) CMST representatives notified day ahead via CMST web posting.
+Preparation for Earth Hour activities (March 28, 2008) CMST notified day ahead via CMST web posting.

-Incident or Event Extent of CMST Activation IESO anticipates a period of unprecedented hot and humid weather, and tight electricity supply conditions (August 1-2, 2006) CMST representative's notified day ahead, six postings to CMST website as the situation evolved.
-Prolonged period of hot, humid weather and very tight electricity supply conditions (Summer 2005) CMST representatives notified periodically throughout the summer, many postings of CMST Situation Reports to CMST website as the circumstances evolved.
-August 2003 Blackout (August 14-22, 2003) CMST representatives fully activated.
+Incident or Event Extent of CMST Activation IESO anticipates a period of unprecedented hot and humid weather, and tight electricity supply conditions (August 1-2, 2006) CMST notified day ahead, six postings to CMST website as the situation evolved.
+Prolonged period of hot, humid weather and very tight electricity supply conditions (Summer 2005) CMST notified periodically throughout the summer, many postings of CMST Situation Reports to CMST website as the circumstances evolved.
+August 2003 Blackout (August 14-22, 2003) CMST fully activated.
 Conference bridge opened within 30 minutes, first conference call within an hour of the blackout.
 CMST operated 24x7 for first two days.
 Seven conference call meetings on August 14, six on August 15, two or three each day following.